axonzeta/aibrow/README.md

 ### Website

-AiBrow embeds itself to the page using the `window.aibrow` namespace (also `window.ai` if it's not already available).
+AiBrow embeds itself into all pages using the `window.aibrow` namespace (also `window.ai` is polyfilled if it's not available natively in the browser).
 Check out our [developer docs](https://docs.aibrow.ai/) on how to get started!

 ```js
 if (window.aibrow) {